ily123/blizzard_api/airflow_example/README.md

 nohup airflow webserver -p 4000 >> webserver.log &
 nohup airflow scheduler -p >> scheduler.log &
 ```
 Now, you should be able to log off.
-If a server crashes, though, you have to restart these manually.
+If the server crashes, though, you have to restart these manually.

 The second option is to set up airflow as a
 service.
 This way, whenever the node crashes, airflow will launch automatically.
 (But